CappyVee/Pizza-w4p/README.md

  example:
  LG Pepperoni and Green Pepper Pizza = $15

+ TODO LIST:
+  Build form, make sure the script is identifying the inputs correctly

+  Build Pizza constructor to build new pizza Objects

+  Build Prototype to calculate price of pizza objects created by constructor

+  Display information to user (output) when they click submit, based on size and toppings.

 * _clone repository_
 * _extract zip file_
 * _open index.html in a web browser compatible with jQuery 3.2.1_